-Economic and political uncertainty, rising interest rates and inflation provides a headwind for most businesses.
-Interest rates rose significantly during the financial year.
-This increase means that the fixed rates charged by the company are now much closer to bank rates.
+Economic and political uncertainty, and high interest rates continue to provide a headwind for most businesses, particularly from a refinancing perspective.
+While interest rates have stabilised and have started to fall, they remain at elevated levels.
+This increase means that the fixed rates charged by the company are now much closer to bank rates limiting ability and or appetite to refinance.